Sunday 13 September 2020 - Cancelled!

 Runners with a keen interest in Roman history will be particularly interested in the Maratonina sul Graticolato Romano, a flat and fast half marathon race across the Venetian Plain in the north-eastern part of Italy.

-The start and the finish are in the village of San Giorgio delle Pertiche which is situated about 17 kilometres from the city of Padova (Padua) and 40 kilometres from Venezia (Venice).
+The start and the finish are in the village of Arsego in the municipality of San Giorgio delle Pertiche, approximately 18 kilometres from the city of Padova (Padua) and 45 kilometres from Venezia (Venice).

 The route is one lap of a certified and traffic-free course through fields and villages on the Graticolato Romano (‘Roman Grid’), an area that serves as a prime example of Roman regional planning.